MU-Data-Science/EVA/RNA-Sequencing/README.md

     $ bash compute.sh

 <b>NOTE:</b> After installation, please check if Docker has been successfully installed.
 You can do so by running "docker" in your terminal.

+If you see that docker has not been installed successfully, especially inside a screen, please repeat Steps 1(a) to 1(f).